Definitions

 About

-The character 帖 is a phono-semantic compound, with 巾 (cloth, towel) as its semantic component, suggesting a material used for writing. 占 provides the phonetic element.
-Its original meaning referred to a written note, document, or label, consistent with the use of cloth as an early writing surface.
-Later, this sense extended to include formal invitations, legal notices, and calligraphy rubbings for study.
-When pronounced differently, 帖 functions as an adjective meaning compliant or settled, or as a measure word for packets of medicine or mounted paintings.
+The character is a phono-semantic compound: the left component means "cloth" or "silk", suggesting a writing material, and the right component indicates the pronunciation.
+Originally it denoted a physical written note, document, or label, in keeping with the use of silk as an early medium.
+Over time, it came to include formal written invitations, legal placards, and calligraphy rubbings for study.
+With a different pronunciation, it serves as an adjective meaning compliant, obedient, or settled, and as a measure word for packets of traditional medicine or mounted paintings.

 Etymology Hide